 What I do?

-I am a research student interested in studying quantum many-body problems from quantum chemistry and AMO physics.
+I am a research student broadly interested in the dynamics of gas-surface interactions, ultrafast electron dynamics, and quantum many-body problems at the intersection of chemical physics and AMO physics.

 Academic Background